If you are considering adding carb powders to your training, here is something to think about.

 Although good for stimulating endurance beyond 50-60 minutes of exertion, we wouldn’t recommend intra-workout carbohydrate supplements to everyone.

 The first is for those naturally ‘ectomorphic’ body types.
 These are the guys and girls that find it almost impossible to gain, and even maintain, weight.
-Quite often, the cause isn’t necessarily that that have a very high metabolism, but they just don’t have the appetite to get the required calories in on a consistent basis.
+Quite often, the cause isn’t necessarily that they have a very high metabolism, but they just don’t have the appetite to get the required calories in on a consistent basis.

 If this is the case, simply consuming a carbohydrate mixture of around 30-60g of carbs alongside some liquid protein or amino acids can work very well.
-Also, it can be mixed and consumed during their weight training session, so doesn't replace one of their meals and, depending on the carbohydrate powder, it shouldn’t be very filling or bloat them at all.
+Also, it can be mixed and consumed during their weight training session, so it doesn't replace one of their meals and, depending on the carbohydrate powder, it shouldn’t be very filling or bloat them at all.
 As a result, it won’t impact the other meals in their day.

 Which Type is Best?

 As with most intra-workout supplements, there are various different powders available to purchase on the market ranging from very cheap (pure glucose), to relatively expensive (Highly Branched Cyclic Dextrin, or HBCD).

 Listed below are a few of the most popular of brands: